Marley and Chong: Pot Smokers With Cancer

 Dr. Jerry Mitchell at Zangmeister Cancer Center is an oncologist who sits on Ohio’s medical cannabis advisory board.
 He believes more research should be done into cannabis and cancer, but he cautions people against relying on cannabis as a cancer cure.

 “There’s no evidence that cannabis has any effectiveness in actually treating a cancer,” Mitchell told RxLeaf by phone.
-“It certainly has good data that it can assist with cancer-associated pain, but there is no evidence whatsoever that it is actually effective at treating cannabis.”
+“It certainly has good data that it can assist with cancer-associated pain, but there is no evidence whatsoever that it is actually effective at treating cancer.”

 Mitchell did not state that cannabis could not treat cancer, only that there are no clinical studies to confirm it does.
 Cases like Alysa Erwin’s may be eye-opening, but without strict controls and monitoring, the medical community will consider those cases anecdotal.